gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 goat, a tiny pair of sandals whose soles had been worn thin by countless adventures in the village's gardens, and the embroidered shirt that Fraederiq had worn on his sixteenth naming day a few months before.
 Erileine's heart twisted at the sight of it.
-He remembered Fraederiq standing as straight as a piece of bamboo while he swore to observe Avaunt's laws and obey the captain and his appointed officers in peril of his soul's rest.
+She remembered Fraederiq standing as straight as a piece of bamboo while he swore to observe Avaunt's laws and obey the captain and his appointed officers in peril of his soul's rest.
 He had stumbled a little over the oath,